About the course

 You will be required to supply supporting documents with your application.
 The How to apply section of this page provides details of the supporting documents that are required as part of your application for this course and how these will be assessed.

 Interviews are normally held as part of the admissions process.

 Candidates who are shortlisted are normally interviewed as part of the admissions process.
 Interviews usually take place in mid- to late January and there will be a minimum of three academics on the interview panel.
-Candidates will be either interviewed in person or via Skype in the case of overseas applicants.
+Candidates will be either interviewed in person or via video link.

 The format of the interview include a short presentation from candidates on their research proposal followed by questions from the interview panel.